kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 ts.data_info["Forces"]
 ```

 Unless explicitly mentioned, metadata is not used for calculation and is optional.
 It is simply a way to clarify the data by adding information to it.
-Some functions however read metadata: for example, the [](api/ktk.TimeSeries.plot.rst) method looks for possible `Unit` metadata and prints it on the y axis.
+Some functions however read metadata: for example, the [](api/ktk.TimeSeries.plot.rst) method looks for possible "Unit" metadata and prints it on the y axis; the [ktk.Player](api/ktk.Player.rst) class looks for possible "Color" metadata to set the colour of 3D points.

 ```{code-cell} ipython3
 ts.plot()
 ```

-## Events
+## 📄 Events

 In the figure above, we see that the TimeSeries contains cyclic data that could be characterized by events.
 We will add these events to the TimeSeries.